-I used to be a police officer and I handled several crimes involving RVs.
+I used to be a police officer.
+ANd I handled several crimes involving RVs.
 The RVs were almost always stored in a locked RV lot with very limited visibility from outside.
-Thieves and vandals either climbed the fence or gained access to the lot with a key or passcode, and once inside, they were able to act in relative privacy.
-At that time, there were very few security cameras in use, so investigating these crimes was virtually impossible since the victims didn’t even know how long their RVs had been damaged or stripped.
+Thieves and vandals either climbed the fence or gained access to the lot with a key or passcode.
+Once inside, they were able to act in relative privacy.
+At that time, there were very few security cameras in use.
+Investigating these crimes was virtually impossible.
+The victims didn’t even know how long their RVs had been damaged or stripped.
 Additionally, the keys or passcodes were widely distributed and very poorly controlled by the management.

 How much does 5-star RV storage cost?

-In contrast to an unmonitored storage lot, I parked an RV in my driveway for 20 years.
-In all that time, it was never vandalized or damaged, even though it was out in the open and accessible to disreputable characters.
+I parked an RV in my driveway for 20 years.
+In all that time, it was never vandalized or damaged.
+That’s even though it was out in the open and accessible to disreputable characters.
 But in a 5-star RV storage facility, it is more secure than storing it on private property.
-Parking an RV in your driveway, however, is free, while a 5-star storage facility may cost more than $500 per month, and the à la carte concierge services are all extra.
+Parking an RV in your driveway, however, is free.
+A 5-star storage facility may cost more than $500 per month.
+The à la carte concierge services are all extra.

 For example, one storage facility, 24 HRS Storage in Rocklin CA, lists their monthly storage fee for a 45’ RV at $423 plus $45 for optional 50-amp power.
-This facility offers a wide range of concierge services, but all the RVs are stored together in a huge, heated warehouse, not in individual garages, so you must leave your keys with the staff so your RV can be moved if necessary.
-This facility would be considered a 5-star RV storage lot, but it is still not as good as a private RV garage.
+This facility offers a wide range of concierge services.
+But all the RVs are stored together in a huge, heated warehouse, not in individual garages.
+You must leave your keys with the staff so your RV can be moved if necessary.
+This facility would be considered a 5-star RV storage lot.
+But it is still not as good as a private RV garage.

 The question of whether or not 5-star RV storage is worth it depends on a multitude of variables.
 If you have a million-dollar motorhome that you’re trying to preserve and protect, then a 5-star storage facility is probably worth the money.
 But if you have a 20-year-old travel trailer or motorhome, it probably is not worth it.
 The type, age, and value of the property you need to protect will determine the value of 5-star storage.

-One of the best parts about RVing is engaging with the community of traveling enthusiasts. iRV2 forums allow folks to chat with other RVers online, and get other perspectives on everything RVing, including products, destinations, RV mods, and much more.
+One of the best parts about RVing is engaging with the community of traveling enthusiasts. iRV2 forums allow folks to chat with other RVers online.
+You also get other perspectives on everything RVing.
+Learn about products, destinations, RV mods, and much more.

 Peggy Dent is an author, writer, and full-time RVer, traveling around the US and Canada.
 She’s traveled more than 130,000 miles in a motorhome, over the past 20 years, and is currently writing for the RV industry.
 You can contact her through her website at www.APenInYourHand.com